The Phrase “Garbage in, Garbage Out” Is the Best Way to Explain How the Apps Get it Wrong.

 Inconsistent Data Sources

 Different apps use different models.
-One app might show rain while another predicts sunshine for the same location and time.
+One app shows rain in Chicago.
+Another predicts sunshine for the same time and location.

 No Human Interpretation

 Apps rely purely on algorithms.
-They can’t recognize patterns or make adjustments that a trained meteorologist would catch immediately.
+They can’t recognize patterns.
+They miss subtle changes.

-Bottom line: Apps give you data, but they don’t interpret it like a human expert would.
+Bottom line: Apps give you data.
+They don’t interpret it like a human expert would.

 Real-Time Analysis and Adjustment